-Agencies that have already programmed or budgeted for building construction before the publication of today’s rule likely have not included the costs of complying with the requirements of this rule.
-To apply the rule to these buildings could impose unanticipated costs that could compromise important functional aspects of the building or agency mission.
-Applying the rule to buildings for which design for construction begins one year after publication of the final rule helps ensure that agencies can anticipate and incorporate the cost of meeting this rule in the construction budget or make other necessary adjustments.

-Using the date of initial occupancy of the proposed building as the compliance date could add uncertainty as to which required fossil fuel reduction level is necessary.
-Because the design date is a more certain date and agencies are familiar with and already use the compliance date of one year after which design for construction begins, DOE is retaining this date.
-Finally, while DOE acknowledges that schematic design provides an early opportunity to include design features that could help reduce fossil fuel-generated energy consumption, tying the rule to design for construction does not preclude that opportunity and is consistent with the statutory requirement.

 3. Major Renovations

 ECPA requires that fossil fuel reductions be implemented in “major renovations” to EISA -covered buildings.
-The Sustainable Design NOPR defined major renovation to include changes to a building that provide significant opportunities for substantial improvement in energy efficiency and renovations of any kind with costs that exceed 25 percent of the replacement value of the building, and requested comments on the definition.
+The Sustainable Design NOPR would define major renovation to include changes to a building that provide significant opportunities for substantial improvement in energy efficiency and renovations of any kind with costs that exceed 25 percent of the replacement value of the building, and requested comments on the definition.
 75 FR 29942.
-Because the issue was being addressed in the context of the Sustainable Design NOPR, the definition was not included in the NOPR for this rule, with the intent that the two rules would use the same definition.
+Because DOE had assigned the definition to the Sustainable Design Rule with the expectation that it would serve for both rules, DOE did not include the definition in the NOPR for this rule.
+However, this supplemental proposed fossil fuel-generated reduction rule is now being published prior to a final Sustainable Design rule, so DOE has modified the major renovation definition proposed in the Sustainable Design rule to align more closely with today’s fossil fuel-generated reduction supplemental proposed rule.

 Nonetheless, DOE received several comments related to major renovations for this rulemaking.
 NRDC commented that the scope of the rule should be broadened to apply to all new Federal buildings in order to meet the requirements of EISA 2007.
 (NRDC, No. 14 at p.
 2) The American Public Gas Association (APGA) commented that the 25 percent threshold amount is too low.
 (APGA, No. 17 at p.
 2) Both the Department of Defense-Navy (DOD-N) and DOD-AF recommended that DOE limit the rule to major renovations that cost 50 percent or more of the building replacement value, as that is the definition they use internally for their facilities.
 (DOD-N, No. 25B at p.
 11; DOD-AF, No. 25C at p.
 5) DOE also received two comments about renovations spanning more than one year.
 NRDC commented that DOE must define “construction project costs” to be the total planned or budgeted project costs for the renovation, irrespective of whether the project spans more than one fiscal year or whether the agency has yet to receive full funding.
 (NRDC, No. 14 at p.
 5) APGA commented that by not including renovation activities that potentially could occur in future fiscal years, that energy saving capital-expenditure renovations will be deferred to future fiscal years and could end up producing a negative net energy and greenhouse gas emissions return for renovation dollars expended.
 (APGA, No. 17 at p.
 6)

-This issue was raised and addressed in the Sustainable Design rulemaking.
-As described in the Sustainable Design final rule, based on the divergent public comments and the fact that cost thresholds are already set in EISA 2007, DOE has not included this 25 percent cost limit in the final rule.
+Based on the comments received, DOE is proposing to not include the 25 percent cost limit in the definition of “major renovation.”